 The company encourages distributors to sign up for IIX Membership, which costs an additional $150, but can increase the bonuses that distributors are able to receive.
 Membership can also increase the discount distributors can receive on products.
-Enrollment packages for Ariix cost between $229.95 and $1,329.90, and any package over $400 automatically includes IIX Membership.
+Enrollment packages for Ariix cost between $415 and $2,020.

 Here are some pros about Ariix:

-One thing that stands out about Ariix is the A grade is has received from the Better Business Bureau (2).
+One thing that stands out about Ariix is the A+ grade it has received from the Better Business Bureau.
 The BBB has not received any consumer complaints about Ariix over the past several years, which speaks to both the company and the products it offers.

 Ariix also goes to great lengths to treat its distributors fairly by offering them a Bill of Rights.
 There are 11 rights listed: